 Prince Harry: It's definitely coming home

-When the Duke and Duchess of Sussex met the Irish President Michael D Higgins in Dublin, Prince Harry responded to a question about England's World Cup chances.
+When the Duke and Duchess of Sussex met the Irish president in Dublin, Prince Harry responded to a question about England's World Cup chances.

 -